tamilarasan2001/M1_Projectgoal_util/1_Requirements/README.md

 Change ticket price,
 View all booking records
 # When
-when user wants to save time and user wants to reduce manual work and perform task quicky.
+* when user wants to save time and user wants to reduce manual work and perform task quicky.
 # WHERE
- This issue is in all part of the world in theater where there is a lot of booking,cancellation of tickets happening in all the time
+* There is lot of Bokking tickets and Cancelling tickets happening in theater all over the world.
+# HOW
+* This issue can solved by creating a system where we can book tickets,Cancel tickets,Change ticket price,View all booking records.